itsuki-n22/JASSJF100/README.md

 In previous versions, passion had to be prefixed with `passion_`, but the format has changed and only above passion format with `JASSJF100_` is correct.

+#### latest version

+If required the latest version of JASSJF100, please add "latest" to the end of the above passion.
+In that case, the total number of characters will be 26.

 ## Lisence

 It is a very silly format and no one will use something like this.